Communication, Media and Theatre

 Students who choose the Theatre and Digital Filmmaking Concentration or Theatre Minor learn and apply theory and techniques in theatre and digital film production.
 Coursework is very hands-on, offering students multiple opportunities to perform, create and collaborate in theatre productions and on both fictional and documentary video projects.
 Graduates of the Theatre and Digital Filmmaking Concentration or Theatre Minor go on to work as writers, producers, directors, editors, designers, actors and more in the highly creative and competitive theatre, film/TV and video production industries.

 When I was at a larger university it was hard to find help, but UWS does an amazing job of finding you.
-I’m thankful for all the different ways I was pushed to be a better version of myself and for all the opportunities I have been offered because of the Communications Department.
+I’m thankful for all the different ways I was pushed to be a better version of myself and for all the opportunities I have been offered because of the Communication, Media and Theatre Department.

 Jeffrey McClure,